-Despite the potential for exposure through drinking water, EPA has concluded that the percentage of the RfD that will be utilized by dietary exposure (including drinking water exposure) to residues of clomazone does not exceed 100% for any of the population subgroups.
-Considering food only, the population subgroup with the largest percentage of the RfD occupied is the non-nursing infants (< 1 year old) at < 1% of the RfD.
-Therefore, taking into account the completeness and reliability of the toxicity data and the conservative exposure assessment, EPA concludes that there is a reasonable certainty that no harm will result to infants and children from aggregate exposure to clomazone residues.
+Despite the potential for exposure to drinking water, EPA has concluded that the percentage of the RfD that will be utilized by dietary exposure (including drinking water exposure) to residues of azoxystrobin does not exceed 100 percent for any of the population subgroups.
+Based on TMRC exposure estimates for food, as described above, EPA has concluded that the percentage of the RfD that will be utilized by dietary exposure to residues of azoxystrobin ranges from 11 percent for children 1 to 6 years old, and up to 13.9 percent for non-nursing infants (the most highly exposed population subgroup).
+Therefore, taking into account the completeness and reliability of the toxicity data and the conservative exposure assessment, EPA concludes that there is a reasonable certainty that no harm will result to infants and children from aggregate exposure to azoxystrobin residues.
+Therefore, EPA believes that reliable data show that the standard uncertainty factor will be protective of the safety of infants and children and an additional uncertainty factor is not needed.